divriots/dockit-core/layout/doc/layout.md

 ### Content theme

 Content is part of the Light DOM and can be styled directly.
-The `styles` imported from `@divriots/dockit-core/mdjs-layout` include styles for the content typography (including light/dark modes), Prism theme for the code highlighting, code block styles (including live demo wrappers based on MDJS stories), and some other styles for various things.
+The `styles` imported from `@divriots/dockit-core/layout` include styles for the content typography (including light/dark modes), Prism theme for the code highlighting, code block styles (including live demo wrappers based on MDJS stories), and some other styles for various things.
 As such `styles` is quite opinionated, but it is mostly composed of other individual libraries which you can import separately and adjust to your own needs.
 We recommened checking the content of `styles` to learn more about the default setup.

 ### Shell theme

-All shell-related elements (layout, topbar, left navigation, buttons...) are part of the `<mdjs-layout>` Shadow DOM and can't be styled directly.
+All shell-related elements (layout, topbar, left navigation, buttons...) are part of the `<dockit-layout>` Shadow DOM and can't be styled directly.
 For the sake of themeing and flexibility, we provide a few CSS custom properties to change the theme:

-- `--mdjs-layout-bg` - page background color
+- `--dockit-layout-bg` - page background color
-- `--mdjs-layout-header-border-color` - border color below the header
+- `--dockit-layout-header-border-color` - border color below the header
-- `--mdjs-layout-toggle-button-bg` - button background color (light/dark mode toggle, navigation toggle)
+- `--dockit-layout-toggle-button-bg` - button background color (light/dark mode toggle, navigation toggle)
-- `--mdjs-layout-toggle-button-color` - button icon color (light/dark mode toggle, navigation toggle)
+- `--dockit-layout-toggle-button-color` - button icon color (light/dark mode toggle, navigation toggle)
-- `--mdjs-layout-navigation-group-heading-color` - left navigation heading text color
+- `--dockit-layout-navigation-group-heading-color` - left navigation heading text color
-- `--mdjs-layout-navigation-link-color` - left navigation link color for each item
+- `--dockit-layout-navigation-link-color` - left navigation link color for each item
-- `--mdjs-layout-navigation-current-link-color` - left navigation link color for the currently open page
+- `--dockit-layout-navigation-current-link-color` - left navigation link color for the currently open page

-This is useful if you decide to load completely different styles and change the appearance of the light/dark mode instead of relying on the default `styles` from `@divriots/dockit-core/mdjs-layout`.
+This is useful if you decide to load completely different styles and change the appearance of the light/dark mode instead of relying on the default `styles` from `@divriots/dockit-core/layout`.

 Make sure to define and test each of them for light and dark modes, e.g. using the following approach: